Skip to contents

 Final comments

-These results show a high likelihood of more than 3,000 measles infections in this community after an introduction, which comprises all unvaccinated individuals and a small number of vaccinated individuals also getting infected.
+These results show a high likelihood of nearly 3,000 measles infections in this community after an introduction, which comprises all unvaccinated individuals and a small number of vaccinated individuals also getting infected.
 This is consistent with the high transmissibility of measles and the large number of children and low vaccination rates in the area.
 Nonetheless, these results should be taken with caution, as this simulation is a simplification of reality that does not consider, for example, individuals’ changing behavior, e.g. dramatically reducing contact rates or taking other precautionary actions upon observing a measles outbreak occurring in the community.